-The challenge for freelancers is that tax rules are complex — often frustratingly so.
-The IRS, in the coming weeks, is planning to roll out a new web page dealing with issues related to the “sharing economy” to help make things a bit easier.
+Tax rules for freelancers are complex — often frustratingly so.
+The IRS has a web page dealing with issues related to self-employed individuals to help make things a bit easier.
 But to avoid confusion and the increased chance of an audit by the IRS, many contractors and freelancers find it best to consult with a tax professional before making a deduction.

-Home office ― Freelancers working out of their house can deduct that portion of their mortgage or rent, according to IRS regulations.3 The hook is the room or area must be used exclusively for work.
-(In other words, they can’t set up shop in their living room or dining room but have to have a separate space.)
+Home office ― Freelancers working out of their house can deduct that portion of their mortgage or rent, according to IRS regulations.
+The hook is the room or area must be used exclusively for work.
+(In other words, they can’t set up shop in their living room or dining room but have to have a separate, dedicated space.)

 Utilities ― As with a home office deduction, freelancers are able to deduct a percentage of their utility bill.
 That amount can vary depending on how big a percentage of the home's overall footprint is claimed by the home office.